SachiniEMSPE/CardView-TestApp/README.md

 # Android Studio CardView - TestApp
-This contains an working  simple test app which was created to familiarize with android studio CardView following a youtube reference.
+This contains a working  simple test app which was created to familiarize with android studio CardView following a youtube reference.

 **Reference** - https://youtu.be/4t4NIApkm7M